Americus, Georgia, September 22, 2015

-Operation Family Caregiver (OFC) is a program of the Rosalynn Carter Institute for Caregiving.
-It's a proven, evidence-based program that provides support to the families of newly returning service members and veterans.
+Operation Family Caregiver (OFC) is a proven, evidence-based program that provides support to the families of newly returning service members and veterans.
 It is free, confidential, and tailored to each individual family.
 It is the only program like it serving military families.
 Since 2001, the United States has sent more than 2.5 million men and women to Iraq and Afghanistan, and more than 50,000 have been wounded.
 Beyond those visible injuries, nearly one-third of returning service members have a mental health condition or experienced a traumatic brain injury.

 Many spouses, siblings, and parents are thrust into the unexpected role of caregiver when their loved one comes home.
 Operation Family Caregiver provides caregiver “coaches” who teach military families the skills they need to overcome unforeseen challenges and cope more effectively with problems they never imagined.
 The program can be provided in person or via Skype.